corinnahaegele/SmartScope/Application and Results/README.md

 The method used for the calculation was the method of "doubled lenght of pixels".
-The following picture shows the determination of pixel lenght with the software "imageJ" (here ist if for best case scenario).
+The following picture shows the determination of pixel lenght with the software "imageJ" (here it is for best case scenario).

 <p align="center">